 People want a fresh, youthful-looking face that reflects how they feel.
 And, as nonsurgical cosmetic treatments become more popular, I get many patients asking about dermal fillers.
-Treatments like fillers and BOTOX® Cosmetic are great for improving fine lines and restoring lost the volume that are early signs of aging.
-But sometimes patients struggle with deeper lines, saggy skin, or a square-shaped face—concerns that nonsurgical options don’t address.
+Treatments like fillers and BOTOX® Cosmetic are great for improving fine lines and restoring lost volume—the early signs of aging.
+But sometimes patients struggle with deeper lines, saggy skin, or a square-shaped face; these are concerns that nonsurgical options don’t address.

-There are different benefits and limitations when comparing a facelift versus nonsurgical treatments.
+There are different benefits and limitations when comparing a facelift vs fillers and other nonsurgical treatments.
 Here are 3 reasons to consider choosing a facelift over dermal fillers.

 Reason #1: See More Dramatic Results